searica/FortifySkillsRedux/README.md

 ## Notes
 - You don't have to install this mod on the server you play on, it works as a purely client-side mod.
 Installing the mod on the server is only necessary if you want to enforce the same configuration for all players.
-- I recommend backing up your character file from "%appdata%\..\LocalLow\IronGate\Valheim\characters" as this mod changes how those files are written.
+- If you want to be extra cautious you can back up your character file from "%appdata%\..\LocalLow\IronGate\Valheim\characters" as this mod changes how those files are written.
 - Your Fortify skill level will be set to 95% of your current skill level when you first install it so dying immediately will have the same effect as the base game.
-- If you remove this mod your character will be fine, the fortify skill level will disappear and the current skill level will stay the same (including levels gained due to the faster levelling from this mod).
+- If you remove this mod your character will be fine, the fortify skill level will disappear and the current skill level will stay the same (including levels gained due to the faster leveling from this mod).

 ## Donations/Tips